HunorMarton/svg-tutorial/src/content/svg/bear.md

 As the ultimate drawing challenge let's draw a bear.

 We start with the ears.
 These are two circles that both have the `fill` and the `stroke` attributes set.
 We also defined a class on the SVG element to set the background color.
 Note, that here we set the regular `background-color` CSS property and not the `fill` attribute.
-Fill works with shapes, but the SVG tag itself is not a shape.
+Fill works with shapes, but the SVG element itself is not a shape.

 <div class="grid-200-2">